devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - AWS Elemental MediaConvert is a file-based video transcoding service with broadcast-grade features.
 It provides a comprehensive suite of advanced transcoding features with on-demand rates.
 It allows you to easily create video-on-demand (VOD) content for broadcast and multiscreen delivery at scale.
 The service combines advanced video and audio capabilities with a simple web services interface and pay-as-you-go pricing.
 With AWS Elemental MediaConvert, you can focus on delivering compelling media experiences without having to worry about the complexity of building and operating your own video processing infrastructure.
 MediaConvert is optimized to improve scalability, which allows you to process more files in parallel.

-## Disaster recovery

-- Recovery time objective (RTO) is the time it takes after a disruption to restore a business process to its service level, as defined by the operational level agreement (OLA).
-- Recovery point objective (RPO) is the acceptable amount of data loss measured in time.
-- Backup and restore (RPO in hours, RTO in 24 hours or less): Back up your data and applications using point-in-time backups into the DR Region.
-Restore this data when necessary to recover from a disaster.
-- Pilot light (RPO in minutes, RTO in hours): Replicate your data from one region to another and provision a copy of your core workload infrastructure.
-Resources required to support data replication and backup such as databases and object storage are always on.
-Other elements such as application servers are loaded with application code and configurations, but are switched off and are only used during testing or when Disaster Recovery failover is invoked.
-- Warm standby (RPO in seconds, RTO in minutes): Maintain a scaled-down but fully functional version of your workload always running in the DR Region.
-Business-critical systems are fully duplicated and are always on, but with a scaled down fleet.
-When the time comes for recovery, the system is scaled up quickly to handle the production load.
-- Multi-region (multi-site) active-active (RPO near zero, RTO potentially zero): Your workload is deployed to, and actively serving traffic from, multiple AWS Regions.
-This strategy requires you to synchronize data across Regions.

-## Amazon FSx for Windows File Server

-- Don't support dynamic file size.
-- Using the `update-file-system` command, you can use AWS SDK or CLI to programmatically increase the size of the FSx file system.
-- Can be Single-AZ or Multi-AZ.
-- You can use Use AWS DataSync to copy data to a new Amazon FSx file system that uses a Multi-AZ deployment type to migrate from a Single-AZ.
-After copying, point the applications to use the new Amazon FSx share.
-It is not possible to update the deployment type of the FSx file system once it is created.

 ## AWS Identity Federation with SAML 2.0

 - Enables federated single sign-on (SSO), so users can log into the AWS Management Console or call the AWS API operations without having to create an IAM user for everyone in your organization.
 By using SAML, you can simplify the process of configuring federation with AWS because you can use the IdP's service instead of writing custom identity proxy code.